Fohdeesha/lab-docu/docs/icx6xxx-adv.md

 ```

 ## SFP/Optics Information

-Brocade does not restrict the use of optics by manufacturer, they'll take anything given it's the right protocol.
-However optical monitoring information is disabled unless it sees Brocade or Foundry optics.
+Brocade does not restrict the use of optics or DACs by manufacturer, they'll take anything given it's the right protocol.
+However by default, optical monitoring information is disabled unless it sees Brocade or Foundry optics.

-So if you want to see information like this :
+So if you want to see information like this:

 ```
-telnet@Route2(config)#sh optic 1/3/1
+telnet@Route2(config)#show optic 1/3/1
  Port  Temperature   Tx Power     Rx Power       Tx Bias Current +----+-----------+--------------+--------------+---------------+ 5       32.7460 C  -002.6688 dBm -002.8091 dBm    5.472 mA
         Normal      Normal        Normal         Normal
 ```
-You'll need to pick up some official Brocade or Foundry optics on ebay, or buy some flashed optics from FiberStore.
+You'll need to pick up some official Brocade or Foundry optics.
+Regardless of what optics you have, you'll first need to enable optic monitoring in general by running  `optical-monitor`  at the  `configure terminal`  level.